kluopaja/raycaster-tira/doc/testing_documentation.md

-Excluding the time used to build the kd tree, the rendering time was about 0.05 s with the kd tree and 21 s without it which is about 400 x improvement compared with the kd tree.
+Excluding the time used to build the kd tree, the rendering time was about 0.05 s with the kd tree and 21 s without it.
+This is about 400 x improvement compared with the naive implementation.

 # References